NCAA's Chief Medical Officer Discussed Concussions and Mental Health.

 In his role at Long Beach, he administrated all external areas of the department and restructured the entire fundraising process.
 Benedict was also the baseball sports administrator.
 He was the Associate Athletic Director for Development at Arizona State and streamlined all areas of external relations.

-A native of Tempe, Ariz., Benedict, age 44, is a 1995 graduate of Southern Utah, where he was a linebacker on the football team.
-He earned a master's degree from New Mexico Highlands in 1996, where he also was a graduate assistant football coach.
+A native of Tempe, Ariz., Benedict is a 1995 graduate of Southern Utah, where he was a linebacker on the football team.
+He earned a master's degree from New Mexico Highlands in 1996, where he served as a graduate assistant football coach.

-Benedict and his wife, the former Lisa Zeis, have 13-year old twin boys -- Jake and Sam.
+Benedict and his wife, the former Lisa Zeis, have twin boys -- Jake and Sam.
 Lisa was a four-time gymnastics All-American and two-time NCAA champion at Arizona State.